UEFA Nations League: What to look out for on Matchday 4

 All kick-off times 20:45 CET unless stated

 Denied a first win by Italy last time out, England must avenge a defeat against Hungary in their opening game in Budapest if they are to register their first victory in an intensely competitive Group A3.
-"With England, you're going to be judged and you have got to win every match," said manager Gareth Southgate, but he is not the only boss finding wins hard to come by: holders France are yet to win in Group A1, and England's Group A3 rivals Germany have drawn all three of their fixtures so far.
+"With England, you're going to be judged and you have got to win every match," said manager Gareth Southgate, but he is not the only boss finding wins hard to come by: England's Group A3 rivals Germany have drawn all three of their fixtures so far and France are yet to win in Group A1.

-The situation is rather more grave for Switzerland, the only team in the top two tiers who have lost all three of their games so far.
-Murat Yakin's side visit Portugal on Sunday looking to close a four-point gap between them and their closest rivals, the Czech Republic.
-The Swiss lost 4-0 to Fernando Santos's side in Lisbon on Matchday 2 but were unlucky to lose to Spain last time out.
-"We improved a lot," acknowledged Yakin.
-"But of course, we won’t be able to control the game for 90 minutes [against Portugal]."
+"I’m speechless," beamed Erling Haaland after scoring twice in Norway's second defeat of neighbours Sweden in Group B4.
+"It's the first time I've played for a sold-out Ullevaal.
+And to win against Sweden in the last match of the season – it’s beautiful."
+To make a good thing slightly better, those two finishes moved the new Manchester City signing top of the Alipay Top Scorer rankings with five so far.

-Norway dropped points for the first time on Matchday 3, man-of-the-moment Erling Haaland unable add to his three-goal tally as his side drew 0-0 against ten-man Slovenia in Group B4.
-Greece's Tasos Bakasetas, Georgia's Kvicha Kvaratskhelia, Latvia's Jānis Ikaunieks and Kazakhstan's Abat Aimbetov are all equal with Manchester City's new signing on three goals in the Alipay Top Scorer rankings, but one player has gone a goal better.
+Second in the rankings with four goals from three games, Türkiye's Serdar Dursun will hope he can at least get back on terms with Haaland as his side welcome point-less Lithuania on Tuesday.

-As Türkiye welcome point-less Lithuania, Serdar Dursun has scored four of their 12 Group C1 goals, and even Haaland's record of 18 goals in 20 Norway games cannot match the Fenerbahçe man's seven in seven since making his debut (aged 29) in October 2021.
+Even Haaland's record of 20 goals in 21 Norway games cannot match the Fenerbahçe man's seven in seven for Türkiye since making his debut (aged 29) in October 2021.
 "Wearing the Crescent-Star jersey is the dream of every Turkish football player," he said.
 Dursun did a perfect rendition of Cristiano Ronaldo's goal celebration to mark a finish against the Faroe Islands on Matchday 1; if he plans to keep scoring at this rate, he may want to work on a hallmark celebration of his own.

 Further ahead?